dmontgomeryNREL/PyFLARE/docs/groupcontribution.rst

 :ref:`eq-GCM-properties` and :ref:`eq-GCM-correlations`.
 These correlations make
 it possible to evaluate physical properties at non-standard temperatures and pressures, given that group contribution properties are only defined at standard conditions.
-The :ref:`tab-mixture-properties` available in `PyFLARE` are listed in table below.
+The :ref:`tab-mixture-properties` available in `FuelLib` are listed in table below.
 Mass and mole fractions defined in Table \ref{tab:mass-mole-fracs} are used throughout this section.